 2. Keep information about all reservations in one place.

 If you want to avoid misunderstandings related to overbooking, keep one calendar for your reservations.
 What is overbooking?
 It’s when the same room is booked by two or more clients at the same time.
 You can avoid this, by using the BedBooking application and integrating it with travel portals where you sell accommodation, e.g. with Booking.com.
-More about integration with Booking.com, Airbnb.com and other OTAs.
+More about integration, connection with Booking.com, Airbnb.com and other booking portals OTA.

 3. Be careful with reservations that have payment after arrival (on the spot).